kitajchuk/index.la/README.md

 * `./bin/connect-node` - Connect to node

 ### Deployment
 We use [Circle CI](https://circleci.com/gh/theindex-la/theindex.la-www) to deploy to these 3 instances.
+All pushes to the `master` branch will trigger a build and deploy with Circle CI.